-Avalanches are easily the most significant hazard a ski mountaineer is likely to encounter.
-This section of the website contains links to information about avalanche awareness.
-It is by no means complete, but hopefully will provide some useful information.
+Avalanches are the most significant hazard a ski mountaineer is likely to encounter.

-Sometimes it can be problematic to find avalanche information for the area you need.
-Fortunately the European Avalanche Warning Services enables easy access through a clickable map for Europe. www.avalanches.org
+The European Avalanche Warning Services enables easy access to avalanche informatio through a clickable map for Europe. www.avalanches.org

-All the resources listed on this page are very useful, but there is no real substitute to undertaking a training course in a mountain environment with a trained professional.
+All resources listed on this page are useful, but there is no substitute for undertaking a training course in a mountain environment with a trained professional.

 There are a large number of books available on avalanche awareness.